TarikKilic248/TarikKilic248/README.md

 👋 Hi, I’m Tarik Kilic

 👀
-I have a basic knowledge of my C, C++, Java, Python programming languages.
+I have a basic knowledge of Java, Python programming languages.
 I am familiar with object-oriented programming.
 I am advancing my studies by learning on my own.
 I am a 3nd year student at Karadeniz Technical University.
 I am studying software engineering.

-languages learned: C, C++, Python, Java
+languages learned: Python, Java

 My current goals are:
-  Learning the Python language and doing studies
+  Learning new thinks and doing studies
-  Learn android developer

 <!---
 TarikKilic248/TarikKilic248 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.